Vice-President, Awards Committee Chair

 Seat/region you are running for: Region IV

-The City of Firth has trusted me to serve as the Public Works Director for 43 years.
+The City of Firth has trusted me to serve as the Public Works Director for 45 years.
 Firth has a population of 500 with 159 service connections.
-In my role as Public Works Director, I serve as the water operator (Class I Treatment) and sewer operator (Class I Treatment, Class I Collections) as well as City Clerk.
+In my role as Public Works Director, I serve as the water operator (Class I Treatment) and sewer operator (Class I Treatment, Class I Collections) as well as city clerk.
 I also provide the services of garbage collection and street and parks maintenance.

-I have had the privilege to serve on the IRWA Board of Directors for 12 years as Secretary/Treasurer.
-During this time, I have witnessed a lot of change, all of which has helped move the Association forward.
+I have had the privilege to serve on the IRWA Board of Directors for 12 years as Secretary/Treasurer and I currently serve as the Board’s President.
+During this time I have witnessed a lot of change all of which has helped move the Association forward.
 Presently, the IRWA Board is pursuing a number of programs to help Idaho’s water and wastewater systems.
 I would like to see the good ideas get off the ground and begin to benefit Idaho’s systems.
 I believe small systems like the City of Firth need to hold a voice on the IRWA Board of Directors.